EPC Cost 2026: £60–£120 for UK Homes

 Under the Energy Performance of Buildings (England and Wales) Regulations 2012, you must have a valid EPC before you market your property for sale.
 This means the certificate must be lodged on the official register before your estate agent creates the listing or you begin advertising privately.

-Your estate agent is legally required to display the EPC rating in all property advertisements, including online listings on Rightmove and Zoopla.
+Your estate agent is legally required to display the EPC rating in all property advertisements, including online listings on Rightmove, Zoopla, and OnTheMarket.
 If you instruct an agent without having a valid EPC, neither you nor the agent can lawfully proceed with marketing.

 What happens during an EPC assessment